james-ingold/james-ingold.github.io/_books/triumph-of-the-optimists.md

 ---
 layout: book
-title: Triumph of the Optimists: 101 Years of Global Investment Returns
+title: Triumph of the Optimists
 year: 2021
 month: 6
 review: 7